Maui green sea turtle swimming in the ocean

 Essential Gear for Snorkeling

 When preparing for a snorkeling adventure in Hawaii, having the right gear can make all the difference.
-Your experience will be greatly enhanced by ensuring you have essential items catering to enjoyment and safety.
+Your experience will be significantly enhanced by ensuring you have essential items catering to enjoyment and safety.

 What to Pack in Your Snorkel Bag

-*CT Tip: Make a small snorkel repair kit.
-You don’t want to leave your destination and realize you have broken equipment.
 We learned this the hard way a couple of years ago in St. John, USVI.
 My daughter’s snorkel clip broke, and we searched everywhere on the Island to find a replacement.
 In the end, we had to MacGyver it.

 What to Pack in Your Dry Bag